Best Minecraft Server Hosting (2026)

 GGServers

 Budget tier ($3/mo for 1 GB).
 Functional but unremarkable.
-We'd pick Shockbyte or Pebblehost over GGServers at the same price points based on test results.
+We'd pick Shockbyte or Pebblehost over GGServers at the same price point.
+Nothing wrong with GGServers; nothing differentiating either.

 Aternos (free)

 Genuinely free.
-Very aggressive throttling: server shuts down after a few minutes of no players, takes 1-3 minutes to start up when someone joins.
+Aggressive throttling: server shuts down after a few minutes of zero players, takes 1-3 minutes to start when someone joins.
 Limited mod support.
-Fine for a private 2-4 player server played occasionally; not viable for any persistent or public use case.
+Fine for a private 2-4 player server played occasionally.
+Not viable for any persistent or public use case.
+Use it for a couple of weekends, then migrate to a paid host once you decide the project is real.

 Minehut (free + paid tiers)

-Free tier is similar to Aternos.
+Free tier behaves similar to Aternos.
 Paid tier ($4.95/mo) is a step up but still inferior to Shockbyte or Pebblehost at the same spend.
+The brand recognition with younger players is the only reason to pick Minehut over a real budget host.

 When You Should NOT Use a Specialized Minecraft Host